Marine microorganisms: Amoeba

+Amoeba can be shelled (testate) or naked.

 Ciliates

 Mixotrophs

 A mixotroph is an organism that can use a mix of different sources of energy and carbon, instead of having a single trophic mode on the continuum from complete autotrophy at one end to heterotrophy at the other.
 It is estimated that mixotrophs comprise more than half of all microscopic plankton.
 There are two types of eukaryotic mixotrophs: those with their own chloroplasts, and those with endosymbionts—and others that acquire them through kleptoplasty or by enslaving the entire phototrophic cell.

 The distinction between plants and animals often breaks down in very small organisms.
 Possible combinations are photo- and chemotrophy, litho- and organotrophy, auto- and heterotrophy or other combinations of these.
 Mixotrophs can be either eukaryotic or prokaryotic.
 They can take advantage of different environmental conditions.

 Recent studies of marine microzooplankton found 30–45% of the ciliate abundance was mixotrophic, and up to 65% of the amoeboid, foram and radiolarian biomass was mixotrophic.

 Phaeocystis is an important algal genus found as part of the marine phytoplankton around the world.
 It has a polymorphic life cycle, ranging from free-living cells to large colonies.
 It has the ability to form floating colonies, where hundreds of cells are embedded in a gel matrix, which can increase massively in size during blooms.
 As a result, Phaeocystis is an important contributor to the marine carbon and sulfur cycles.
 Phaeocystis species are endosymbionts to acantharian radiolarians.